Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 > Rational carrots challenge 4 babies to slump.

 These passphrases are long, have added complexity in your filler words and have the option to include numbers and special characters, as makes sense for your passphrase.
 This doesn't offer much over the three words approach in terms of memorability, but does add complexity.
-I would say this one is for the paranoid.
+I would say this one is for the more paranoid that don't like the three words idea.

 You may have issues, however, with complexity requirements and length limits for this kind of passphrase - so read on!